Schinzel/green-tea/README.md

 4. Add the test class to `JavaScriptUITester` or `JavaScriptUnitTester`.
 See example files for syntax.
 5. Load your HTML file in a browser

+# Special Methods
+The following methods are assumed not to be tests and will not be run as tests:
+- the constructor
+- `beforeTests` and `beforeEachTest`
+- methods that start with underscore

+Code in the optional method `beforeTests` will run once before any tests is run.

+Code in the optional method `beforeEachTest` will run before every test method.

 ### Note
 jQuery 2.2.4 is used as to have access to the selector property that has been removed from later